Content Delivery Options

 Beacon supports the following major CDNs for BYOB CDN content delivery:

 Other BYO CDNs may be supported, but feature support will vary.
-Contact Sales or your account manager for more information.
+Contact Sales or your Customer Success Manager for more information.

 Supported features for BYO CDNs

 The following features are supported for BYO CDNs:

 - HTTPS only

 - Signed manifest URLs

 - Signed content URLs (for the CDNs listed above only)

 - CDN Geo-Restriction (if supported by the CDN)